Lok Sabha elections: Chandrababu Naidu, Mamata likely to campaign for AAP in Delhi

 [BJP will change Constitution and end democracy, says Kejriwal]

 In February, Mamata Banerjee and Kejriwal will campaign for Chandrababu Naidu's Telugu Desam Party at a mega rally in the port town of Visakhapatnam.
-Farooq Abdullah also addressed a series of rallies in Andhra Pradesh's Rayalaseema region while Kejriwal attended the TDP rally at Vijayawada
+Farooq Abdullah also addressed a series of rallies in Andhra Pradesh's Rayalaseema region while Kejriwal attended the Telugu Desam Party (TDP) rally at Vijayawada.

 PTI